DSBro/react-portfolio/README.md

-# react-portfolio
+# Trevor McReynold's Portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.